 Shouldn't there be checks-and-balances to keep them to their word?
 How about misrepresentation, seeing as they say it will be processed in 60 days?
 Not BUSINESS days, DAYS.
 Faulty advertising?
 Not hiring enough people to meet the demand should be faulty business practices.
 Withholding monies OWED should be worth the interest it would garner in a bank account.

 I could apply for hardship, saying I need that money NOW.
 But that is honestly not the truth, it is just a hindrance.
 It isn't like I cannot pay my electric bill or go food shopping without it.
 It is just an inconvenience.
 Because I planned ahead in case it wouldn't get here immediately, I am okay.
 Take notes IRS, planning ahead makes sense.

 Shouldn't they be held accountable?
 There seems to be no real recourse to getting what is owed you in a timely manner.
 Friends of mine can get harassed daily at dinnertime for a $400 overdue credit card bill, or an outstanding student loan from 1997 of $700, but my few thousand owed to me not only isn't sent, but they ignore it for two months.
 Pretty unprofessional.

 This reviewer shared experience about poor customer service and wants this business to issue a full refund as the author lost $3000.
 This person is overall dissatisfied with Irs.
 The most disappointing about tax refund at Irs was avoid contact and customer service Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Irs.

-Check out the best and the worst companies in Government and Politics category for more informed decision or compare Irs to other companies on our site.
+Check out the best and the worst companies in Governmental Organizations and Politics category for more informed decision or compare Irs to other companies on our site.